Ktor 3.3.1 Help

 Shared code

-To update code shared between Android and iOS, open the shared/src/commonMain/kotlin/com/example/kmmktor/Greeting.kt file and add the following code to the Greeting class:
+To update the code shared between Android and iOS, open the shared/src/commonMain/kotlin/com/example/ktor/kmmktor/Greeting.kt file and add the following code to the Greeting class:

-• The suspending greeting function is used to make a request and receive the body of a response as a string value.
+• The suspending greet() function makes a request and receives the body of a response as a string value.

 Android code

-Open the androidApp/src/main/java/com/example/kmmktor/android/MainActivity.kt file and update MainActivity code as follows:
+Open the composeApp/src/androidMain/kotlin/com/example/ktor/kmmktor/App.kt file and update the code as follows:

 iOS code

-2. Open the iosApp/iosApp/ContentView.swift file and update ContentView code in the following way:
+Open the iosApp/iosApp/ContentView.swift file and update the code in the following way:

-On iOS, the greeting suspending function is available as a function with a callback.
+On iOS, the greet() suspending function is available as a function with a callback.

 Enable internet access on Android

-The final thing we need to do is to enable internet access for the Android application.
-Open the androidApp/src/main/AndroidManifest.xml file and enable the required permission using the uses-permission element:
+The final step is to enable internet access for the Android application.
+Open the composeApp/src/androidMain/AndroidManifest.xml file and enable the required permission using the <uses-permission> element:

 <manifest> <uses-permission android:name="android.permission.INTERNET" /> <application> ... </application> </manifest>

-To run the created multiplatform application on the Android or iOS simulator, select androidApp or iosApp and click Run.
-The simulator should display the received HTML document as plain text.
+3. Once loaded, the simulator should display the received HTML document as plain text.

 Android simulator